Deuellau/Deuellau/README.md

 ## 🐼 Hello there, I'm Deuel

-📝 Currently learning about Python and R for Data Science.
+📝 Currently learning Python and R for Data Science.
 ☁️ Using this as a cloud repository to store notes and projects I've worked on.

 ## 📚 Projects